rrusk/BallroomMusicPlayer/README.md

 added to your path during installation.
 (It is the last item in the "Customize Python 2.7.15" list.
 Select "Entire feature will be installed on local hard drive".)
-Then open a Command Prompt window and enter "pip install python-vlc", "pip install pyfiglet" and "pip install windows-curses".
+Then open a Command Prompt window and enter "pip install python-vlc", "pip install pyfiglet", "pip install windows-curses" and "pip install keyboard".
 (If "pip" isn't found, log out or restart Windows so that the Python binaries are added to your environment variables.)
 The program can then be ran from the command line using "python play_music.py".
 It is also clickable from the GUI.

 The player assumes the following music organization:
 <pre>